top of page

 Identifying the Grief

-Divorce isn't just the loss of a person.
-A partner is someone you shared vulnerable and intimate moments with- often for years of your life.
+Divorce isn't just the loss of a partner.
+A partner is someone with whom you shared vulnerable and intimate moments—often for years.

-Marriages include shared plans for the future and familiarity and routine.
-This creates security which is lost with the divorce or separation.
+Marriages include shared plans for the future, familiarity, and routine.
+This creates a sense of security that is lost with divorce or separation.

-Grief can take both mental and physical forms.
-It can cause changes in appetite or increase fatigue.
-Identifying the ways divorce impacts your body and mind is the first step to healing
+Grief can manifest in both mental and physical forms.
+You may experience changes in appetite or increased fatigue.
+Identifying how divorce impacts your body and mind is the first step toward healing.

 You may have already been grieving while in the relationship.
-Mourning a more positive time in your relationship, or the person they used to be.
-This can cause divorce to feel like a relief some days.
+Mourning a more positive time in your relationship or the person they used to be can complicate your feelings.
+This can make divorce feel like a relief on some days.

-Grief isn’t random- it serves the purpose of working through loss.
-Oftentimes people try to avoid these heavy feelings with distractions, by jumping into new relationships, or simply repressing their feelings.
+Grief isn’t random; it serves a purpose in working through loss.
+Oftentimes, people try to avoid these heavy feelings with distractions.
+They may jump into new relationships or simply repress their feelings.

 • Emotional numbness